Since German is the national language in Austria, you might think stage or screen entertainment could prove a little tricky for non-speakers. Not so.

 With all the fuss about Vienna’s classical music, a longstanding reputation as a haven for theatergoers often slips past unnoticed.
 The problem for the visitor to Vienna, of course, is that nearly all theater productions are in German.

 Founded in 1963, Vienna’s English Theatre has the distinction of being the oldest of its kind in mainland Europe.
-Productions are in English, but it’s also featured French and Italian performances in the past.
+Productions are in English, but French and Italian performances have featured in the past.

 The most famous of the German-language theatres is the Burgtheater, opposite city hall, which has a long and illustrious history.